asymmetric/nixpkgs-iso-unmaintained-check/README.md

 NIX_PATH=nixpkgs=/foo/bar/baz ./check.sh
 ```

+If the `--debug` flag is set, the script will keep around the temporary directory where it saves intermediate files, for closer inspection.

 ## How it works

 - Gets list of **store paths** in the build and runtime closures for the minimal ISO